dummycode/quick_queue/README.md

 # Quick Queue

-**About** : A queueing system for Georgia Tech's CS 2110 office hours
+**About** : A queueing system for Georgia Tech's College of Computing office hours